Couldn’t find event details

 The insight

 Swiping felt too much like a dating app.
-Scroll + dark mode gave a more professional feel.
+Scroll and dark mode gave a more professional feel.

-Made cards fully clickable, reduced info density, and rewrote confusing booking probability copy.
+Made cards fully clickable, cut the info density, and rewrote confusing booking-probability copy.

-Venue profiles felt unreliable.
-Added proof of played gigs, upcoming events, and social links.
+Venue profiles felt unreliable, so I added proof of played gigs, upcoming events, and social links.

 A deliberate trade-off